 How To Use Automapper In Azure Functions

-Before discussing How To Use Automapper In Azure Functions, We should know what is Automapper? exactly.
+Before discussing How To Use Automapper In Azure Functions, We should know what Automapper is.
+Exactly.

 What is Automapper?

 Automapper is an excellent library that helps to map the objects that belong to different types, which means the dissimilar types of objects.
-If you take an example, say you have the requirement to map your Data transfer Object to your Model objects, in that case, Automapper will help.
+If you take an example, say you need to map your Data transfer Object to your Model objects, in that case, Automapper will help.

 It saves lots of time and resources to do this type of functionality.